jacobtomlinson/website/content/posts/2020/2020-02-13-testing-static-site-with-lighthouse-ci-github-actions.md

 ![Lighthouse CI assertion errors](https://i.imgur.com/lvKcKUc.png)

 Great!
 We can have our CI pass/fail our Pull Requests based on information from the Lighthouse report.
-We can assert on things like ["Does the page use responsive images?"](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/assertions.md#audits_), ["Do our categories get a specific score"](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/assertions.md#categories) or even ["Does my page download less than 200KB of CSS?"](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/assertions.md#budgets).
+We can assert things like ["Does the page use responsive images?"](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/assertions.md#audits_), ["Do our categories get a specific score"](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/assertions.md#categories) or even ["Does my page download less than 200KB of CSS?"](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/assertions.md#budgets).

 ## Next steps